shaner1/PandS_Project/README.md

 ### Scatter Plot

+Scatter plots are used to plot data points on a horizontal and a vertical axis in the attempt to show how much one variable is affected by another.
+The relationship between two variables is called their correlation.

 Simple

 I wanted to output just scatter plots ( without the histograms that are included) as I had already created histograms, but couldn't find a sutable plot type in the seaborn documentation.

 ### Joining everything together

+### Analysis

+Using the histograms to investigate the characteristic of each flower type we can clearly see that the distribution of sepal length and width are similar in all three species of iris flower.
+It is not possible to distingusit one species of iris flower from another based on the characteristics of the sepal

+What is noticeably different between the species is the charactertics of the Petal.
+Both the petal length and width of iris-setosa are relatively smaller compared to the two others species.
+What differs the most beteen the three varieties is the petal length.
+It is possible to distinguist the iris-setosa from the two other iris flower when looking at the sepal length.
+We also see that length of the sepal for the iris-setosa seems to be more comsistent than the other two varieties.

+It is not possible to diffferentiate the iris-veriscolor and iris-virginica based on the characteristics described.

+Looking at the scatter plots, there seems to be a positive correlation between the length and width of all the species, however there is a distinguishing strong correlation and relationship between petal length and petal width.

 ## Conclusion